flex-development/JIME-P001/docs/CONTRIBUTING.md

 project, run `yarn test` from the project root.

 Husky is configured to run tests before every push.
-If a bug report concerning a failed test is needed, you'll be able to push your code even if a test fails.
+If a bug report concerning a failed test is needed, use the command `git pnv` to push your code without running the Husky `pre-push` hook.

 ## Getting Help